Menu

 • Combined aesthetic breast surgeries

-What Are Common Situations That May Require Repair?
+What Are the Common Situations That May Require Repair?

-Not every patient experiences the same issues after aesthetic breast surgery.
-However, the following conditions may lead to the evaluation of repair or corrective surgery:
+Post-operative issues do not manifest the same way for every patient.
+However, the following conditions often lead to the consideration of repair surgery or corrective procedures:

-• Deformity: Irregularities in the lower part of the breast, hardness at the edges, or unnatural contours.
+• Deformity: Irregularities in the lower breast area, hardness at the edges, or unnatural contours

-• Wound healing issues: Delayed healing, irregularities in the scar line, or deterioration in tissue quality.
+• Wound Healing Issues: Delayed healing, irregularities along the scar line, or deterioration in tissue quality

-Are Repair Surgery and Revision Surgery the Same Thing?
+Are Repair Surgery and Revision Surgery the Same?

-Although the concepts of repair surgery and revision are often mentioned together, they do not always mean the same thing.
-Repair surgery focuses on correcting existing problems, while revision surgery may also involve changing the breast size or the surgical approach in some patients.
+While repair surgery and revision concepts are often mentioned together, they do not always mean the same thing.
+Repair surgery focuses on fixing existing problems, whereas revision surgery may also involve changing breast size or the entire surgical approach for some patients.
 The appropriate method is determined based on the source and scope of the problem.

-Edema, hardness, and shape differences may be seen in the early postoperative period; these situations are often temporary.
-The need for repair is usually evaluated for problems that become permanent after the tissue healing process is complete.
-Therefore, instead of making a hasty decision, it is important to plan according to regular check-ups and examination findings.
+Edema, stiffness, and shape differences may occur in the early post-operative period; these situations are usually temporary.
+The need for repair is typically evaluated after the tissue healing process is complete and problems become permanent.
+Therefore, it is important to plan based on regular check-ups and examination findings instead of making a hasty decision.

-Each repair process is personalized.
-The following factors are evaluated together during the planning phase:
+Every repair process is personalized.
+During the planning stage, the following factors are evaluated together:

-• The status of existing scars and tissue quality
+• Condition of existing scars and tissue quality

 • Breast volume and degree of sagging